 Volkswagen Touareg review

-The VW Touareg off-roader is a capable and luxurious family car – but it doesn't come cheap
+The Volkswagen Touareg doubles as a capable off-roader and a luxurious family car – although it comes at a price

 Our choice: Touareg 3.0 TDI V6 SE